freenas/freenas-docs/userguide/system.rst

 Set :guilabel:`Syslog` to store system logs on the system dataset.
 Leave unset to store system logs in :file:`/var` on the |os-device|.

-Set :guilabel:`Reporting Database` to store :ref:`Reporting` data on the system dataset.
-Leave unset to create a :file:`/temp` disk in RAM to store the reporting database.

 Click :guilabel:`SAVE` to save changes.

 If the pool storing the system dataset is changed at a later time,